kej715/DtCyber/README.md

 To build *dtcyber* on Windows, open the solution file (*DtCyber.sln*) in Visual Studio and build the project defined by it.

-Additional per platform build information (Linux, OSX, Raspberry Pi) is in [BUILDING.README.txt](BUILDING.README.txt).
+Additional per platform build information (Linux, MacOS, Raspberry Pi) is found in [BUILDING.README.txt](BUILDING.README.txt).

 ## Contributing